 Doctors in Spain

 An extensive national system provides free health care for around 90% of residents.
-The system receives funds partially from social security (seguridad social) contributions, deducted from your wage.
+The system receives funds partially from Spanish social security (seguridad social) contributions, deducted from your wage.
 Prescriptions are also partially subsidized by the state, with the amount varying by region.